 In late November 1992 'G & R Wrenn Limited' ceased trading and the name and assets of the company were later bought by David Boyle of Dapol Model Railways.

-What's your Wrenn worth?
+What's your Wrenn worth in 2021?
 Here are some recently sold items.